digital-asset/daml/docs/source/ops/common-metrics.rst

 Common Metrics
 ##############

-The following sections contain the list of common metrics we expose for Daml services supporting a Prometheus metrics reporter.
+The following sections contain the common metrics we expose for Daml services supporting a Prometheus metrics reporter.

 For the metric types referenced below, see the `relevant Prometheus documentation <https://prometheus.io/docs/tutorials/understanding_metric_types/>`_.